 - Sift the cake mix into the liquid mixture and stir until just combined.
 (Do not overmix, and do not skip the sifting step.)
 The batter will be thick.

 - Divide the batter evenly between the two prepared pans.
 Lightly tap the filled baking pans on the counter to force any air bubbles to the surface before baking.
 Then, bake for 25-27 minutes or until an inserted toothpick comes out clean or with crumbs.
-Another way to tell if the layers are done is if the cake centers spring back when touched.
+Another way to tell if the layers are done is if the cake centers spring back when touched in the center.

 Directions for Cream Cheese Frosting